hashicorp/terraform-provider-aws/website/docs/r/lightsail_lb_stickiness_policy.html.markdown

 * `lb_name` - (Required) The name of the load balancer to which you want to enable session stickiness.
 * `cookie_duration` - (Required) The cookie duration in seconds.
 This determines the length of the session stickiness.
+* `enabled` - (Required) - The Session Stickiness state of the load balancer. `true` to activate session stickiness or `false` to deactivate session stickiness.

 ## Attributes Reference